joshbegley/nyt-latest/README.md

 https://nytimes.com/2020/11/14/us/white-house-pets.html?searchResultPosition=5

 **What to Expect on Day 3 of the 2020 Masters**\
-`The cut is coming on Saturday morning, but some of the youngest players are near the top of the standings.`\
+`The cut line is set at even par and some of the youngest players are near the top of the standings.
+Then there’s Bernhard Langer who, at 63, is the Masters oldest golfer to make it to the weekend.`\
 https://nytimes.com/2020/11/14/sports/golf/masters-leaderboard-day-3.html?searchResultPosition=6

 **The ATP Finals Say Goodbye to London**\